2022 Taitung earthquakes: Tectonic setting

-Taiwan lies on the boundary between the Eurasian Plate and the Philippine Plate, which converge at 80 mm per year.
-The island is the result of uplift caused by the collision between the northern end of the Luzon Arc and the continental margin of China.
+Taiwan lies on the boundary between the Eurasian plate and the Philippine Plate, which converge at 80 mm per year.
+The island is the result of uplift caused by the collision between the northern end of the Luzon Arc and the continental margin of mainland China.

 Earthquakes

 The earthquakes were the result of shallow oblique-slip faulting.
 An analysis of both focal mechanisms suggest the earthquakes ruptured along a shallow WNW-dipping, SSW–NNE-striking sinistral fault or steep SSW–dipping, east-oriented oblique-dextral fault.
 Prior to the mainshock event, seismologists in Taiwan said it was produced along an unknown fault that was likely unstudied.
 The epicenter location suggest a fault located along the west side of the Huadong Valley, responsible for thrusting the Central Mountain Range.
-The earthquake was attributed to continental collision between the Philippine Sea and Eurasian Plate.
+The earthquake was attributed to continental collision between the Philippine Sea and Eurasian plate.